- Real Estate Tax Cycle Services

 Disabled Veterans’ Standard Homestead Exemption

 This exemption provides a reduction in a property’s EAV to a qualifying property owned by a veteran with a service-connected disability certified by the U. S Department of Veterans’ Affairs.
-A $2,500 homestead exemption is available to a veteran with a service-connected disability of at least 50% but less than 75% or a $5,000 homestead exemption is available to a veteran with a service-connected disability of at least 75%.
-A disabled veteran must file an annual application by the county’s due date to continue to receive this exemption.
+A. If the veteran has a service-connected disability of 30% or more but less than 50%, then the annual exemption is $2,500; if the veteran has a service-connected disability of 50% or more but less than 70%, then the annual exemption is $5,000; and if the veteran has a service connected disability of 70% or more, then the residential property is exempt from taxation under this Code.

 Disabled Veterans’ Homestead Exemption